Healthy Homes Assessment Maraenui

 Insulation Maraenui

-The insulation of the ceiling and underfloor has been compulsory on all rental houses since 1 July 2019.
-Property managers and landlords are required to make sure that the insulation meets the new standard.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.
+Insulation for underfloor and ceilings has been compulsory to all rental homes since July 1, 2019.
+Property managers and landlords should ensure the insulation meets current standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.

-The "R" stands for thermal resistance and is a gauge of how well insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3